“A Global South Divided: Developing Countries in International Environmental Negotiations"

 "Competition for Global Climate Leadership: The China-India Divergence at the Kigali Amendment to the Montreal Protocol."

 Shiming Yang.
 2012.
-“Aquaculture Pollution Management and Policy Making: Foreign Experience”, Hubei Water Sustainable Development Yearbook 2001.
+“Aquaculture Pollution Management and Policy Making: Foreign Experience”, In Hubei Water Sustainable Development Yearbook 2011.
 Peking University Press.